AudioScapeInc/RobloxBoomboxPlugin/README.md

 ### 5. Add the Secret Value
 - If you already have an API key from Audioscape.ai, enter that as the secret value.
-- If you do not have an API key, you can use the default rate-limited secret provided by Audioscape.ai.
+- If you do not have an API key, you can use this `AeQ4lrVjX31Giir84cipc6ZXD0FXtnMQagqN7WqS` default rate-limited secret provided by Audioscape.ai.

 ### 6. Finalize the Setup
 - After entering the secret name and value, click **Create** to save the secret.